HL7/us-behavioral-health-profiles/input/pagecontent/uscdi_bh_elements.md

   <tr>
     <td class="tg-0lax">Clinical Notes</td>
     <td class="tg-1wig">Mental Health History &amp; Physical</td>
     <td class="tg-0lax">Summary of current and past mental health conditions and observations used to inform an episode of care.
-Examples include but are not limited to admissions, surgeries, and other procedures.</td>
+Examples include but are not limited to psychiatric hospital admissions, Medication-Assisted Treatment or substance Use Treatment, and other procedures.</td>
   </tr>
   <tr>
     <td class="tg-0lax">Clinical Notes</td>
     <td class="tg-1wig">Mental Health Procedure Note</td>
-    <td class="tg-0lax">Synopsis of non-operative mental health procedure.<br> </td>
+    <td class="tg-0lax">Synopsis of non-operative mental health procedure.
+Examples include but are not limited to notes for an initial assessment, ADHD interventions, or group therapy.<br> </td>
   </tr>
   <tr>
     <td class="tg-0lax">Clinical Notes</td>